-SUMMERBRIDGE.UNC.EDU | SUMMER_BRIDGE@UNC.EDU
+SUMMERBRIDGE.UNC.EDU

-First-Generation College Students
+Carolina Firsts (First-Generation College Students)

 Nearly 20% of all undergraduates at UNC-Chapel Hill are the first in their family to attend college.
 At Carolina, we proudly call our first-generation college students Carolina Firsts.
 The Center for Student Success is comprised of several programs designed to encourage students to engage, experience, and excel through their Carolina journey.
-Students can visit studentsuccess.unc.edu/carolina-firsts for more information.
+Students can visit for more information.